Skip to main content

 Seven live settlements

 Every row is a real testnet transfer, settled and verified by the AlgoVoi rails.
 On Algorand, Stellar and Solana the decision reference is carried on-chain, in the note, memo and reference respectively.
+Tempo settles in PathUSD and Hedera in native HBAR; the other five settle in USDC.

 Four protocols, one receipt

 An agent can ask to pay in more than one way. x402, MPP, AP2 and A2A are four agent-payment protocols, each with its own authorisation form.
 The Keystone sits above all of them: whichever protocol carried the request, the settlement is recorded once, in one shared format, so the four converge on a single settlement reference.
 We composed and signed the four authorisation chains, then settled one real USDC transfer of 1 USDC through the AlgoVoi rails on Base Sepolia (0x21ce033f…f603e7b, block 43,628,975).
 Each decision was signed before the settlement block, and the rails re-checked the transfer on-chain and returned verified = true.
 All four chains share one agent passport_ref (sha256:b536bd6d83…b7193d) and bind to one settlement_ref (sha256:71ae1e76f6…d6279d).
 Above the settlement, each protocol keeps a distinct authorisation chain, so the mandate_ref and the final trust_query_ref differ per protocol.
+Every object behind those references, along with the settlement attestation, the transaction and its on-chain verification, is published in the proof pack.
+An independent verifier that imports nothing from AlgoVoi and uses only SHA-256, RFC 8785 and Ed25519 re-derives every reference and checks every signature: 46 of 46 checks pass in a clean environment.

 Proof pack (JSON)